2020–21 Nemzeti Bajnokság I: Personnel and kits

 All teams are obligated to have the logo of the league sponsor OTP Bank as well as the Nemzeti Bajnokság I logo on the right sleeve of their shirt.
-Hungarian national sports betting brand Tippmix sponsors all 12 teams of the first league since February 2019, their logo is therefore present on all team kits.
+Hungarian national sports betting brand Tippmix has sponsored all 12 teams of the first league since February 2019; their logo is therefore present on all team kits.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players and Managers may hold more than one non-FIFA nationality.